marcusoftnet/marcusoftnet.github.io/_posts/2015-03-24-packagejson-and-engines-and-enginestrict.md

 npm ERR! notsup Actual:   {"npm":"2.0.0","node":"0.11.14"}
 ```

-Changing the `engineStrict` to false, give us warnings but it installs.
-Just as expected:
+With `engineStrict` set to false, you get warnings but the installation proceeds:

 ```bash
 npm WARN engine demoapp@1.0.0: wanted: {"node":"0.12.0"} (current: {"node":"0.11.14","npm":"2.0.0"})
 ```

-And finally, if we change the `engines` to match our running version (0.11.14) it works without errors.
+Finally, if you adjust the `engines` to match your running version (0.11.14), it installs without errors.

 ## Summary

-I think that with the advent of io.js we all have to be more watchful of which engines we are using for our code.
-Especially when we are deploying to services like <a href="http://www.heroku.com">Heroku</a> etc.
+With the advent of io.js, it’s important to be vigilant about the engines used for your code, especially when deploying to services like [Heroku](http://www.heroku.com).

-Knowing how, and why, the `engines` and `engineStrict` behaves as it does will be very valuable for me.
-And hopefully for you too.
+Understanding how `engines` and `engineStrict` behave will be valuable, and I hope you find this information useful too.